fsociety123/node-app/README.md

-## Sample Dockerised nodejs application
+## Sample Dockerized nodejs application

 This app is only created to learn how circleci pipeline works.